Code-Institute-Submissions/cat-union/README.md

 - CSS

-  - This project uses CSS to manipulate the bootstrap elements to fit how I want them, and to lay out my website specifically to how it was envisioned.
+  - This project uses CSS to override the Bootstrap elements and apply the determined styling.

 ##### Back to [top](#table-of-contents)